Ludwinic1/purviewautomation/docs/index.md

 ```

 !!! important
     Make sure the Service Principal is assigned the Collection Admin role to a collection in Purview.
 The below examples assume the Service Principal is assigned the Collection Admin role at the root collection level.
-See here for more info: [Create a Service Princpal and Assign the Collection Admin Role in Purview](create-a-service-principal.md#how-to-assign-the-service-principal-the-collection-admin-role-in-purview)
+See here for more info: [Assign the Service Principal the Collection Admin Role in Purview](create-a-service-principal.md#how-to-assign-the-service-principal-the-collection-admin-role-in-purview)

 Now interact with the Purview collections: